Real estate salesperson licensee candidates in California are required to take a minimum of 135 hours of license training:

 - If termination occurs after receipt by OnlineEd of 50 percent or more of the completed lesson assignments OnlineEd may retain 100 percent of the total tuition costs plus the established registration fee.

 - No refund will be given after 30 days from initial course registration for any reason.

 - No refunds will be given for books, promotional items, or shipping and/or handling costs associated therewith.

 - If your course or any portion thereof was paid for by a third party, then the third party will need to make the refund request and will receive any qualifying refund.

 There are no prerequisites required.
-However, you are advised to contact the California Bureau of Real Estate to determine whether you will be eligible to sit for the California Real Estate Salesperson examination.
+However, you are advised to contact the California Department of Real Estate to determine whether you will be eligible to sit for the California Real Estate Salesperson examination.
 There are age and other requirements that must be met.